-- At all times, students must respect and obey the instructor and other higher-ranking belts and show respect for the Dojang (school).
+- At all times, students must respect and obey the instructions of Instructors and other higher-ranking belts and show respect for the Dojang (school).

 - Conduct yourself in a formal, respectful manner at all times when in the school.

-- Do not interfere in any way with class in progress.
+- Do not interfere in any way with classes in progress.

-- At no time engage in horseplay on the training area or in the school.
+- At no time engage in horseplay on the training areas or in the school.

 - Keep hands and feet off the walls and mirrors.

-- Unnecessary roughness, crude language[Tom needs to work on this!!!], or display of ill-temper is forbidden.
+- Unnecessary roughness, swearing at people, or display of ill-temper is forbidden.

-- Always observe mat etiquette in the training area, including bowing when entering or leaving the school and wearing an approved uniform in the training area.
+- Always observe mat etiquette in the training area, including bowing when entering or leaving the Dojang and wearing an approved uniform in the training areas.

-- No chewing gum or food is allowed on the mat or training area.
+- No chewing gum or food is allowed on the mat or training areas.

 - No one under the influence alcohol or a prohibited substance may train.